 Still from Earthlickers, Tony Mirza dir

 Bears Fonté founded Other Worlds after two years as the Director of Programming for AUSTIN FILM FESTIVAL, overseeing some 200 films selected to screen at eight venues over eight days.
 The 2013 AFF saw 28 world premiere features and 7 films picked up at the festival or the week after.
 His current SciFi short PRENATAL has played 10+ festivals in 4 months including Boston SciFi.
 Their feature thriller iCRIME, which they wrote and directed, was released on DVD, VOD and streaming by Vicious Circle Films in 2011.
-His last short film, supernatural thriller, ROADSIDE ASSISTANCE, was been selected for 50+ festivals since October of 2015 including SciFi London and the upcoming Dances With Films.
+His last short film, supernatural thriller, ROADSIDE ASSISTANCE, was been selected for 69 festivals 2015-17 including SciFi London and the upcoming Dances With Films.
 Bears also was one of the producers on the Sundance Jury-Award Winning short THE PROCEDURE.
-His short film, THE SECRET KEEPER, played 35 US Film Festivals 2012-14.
+His SciFi short, THE SECRET KEEPER, played 35 US Film Festivals 2012-14.
 Bears also self-produced two web-series which have been seen by a combined ten million viewers.
 Prior to arriving in Austin, Bears wrote coverage for independent producers and coverage services in LA and placed in nearly every single screenwriting contest out there including Screenwriter’s Expo, Final Draft Big Break, Page International, Story Pros and Austin Film Festival.
 Bears received their BA from Carleton College in British Studies and Theatre Studies and a MFA in Directing from Indiana University and has directed over forty plays, including the Austin Critics Table nominee Corpus Christi, and the Austin Shakespeare Festival's Complete Works of Shakspeare Abridged.
 They studied writing with noted playwrights Jeff Hatcher and Denis Reardon, and directed the first-ever professional productions by Princess Grace Award-winning and Pulitzer Prize-nominated playwright Don Zolidis and up-and-coming playwright Itamar Moses.
-He just shot a new SciFi short with his favorite actress for festival submissions in 2017.
+He just shot a new Horror short with his favorite actress for festival submissions in late 2018.

 Director of Marketing and Development